Generic selectors

-Liverpool signed Alexis Mac Allister from Brighton at the beginning of the 2023/24 season, and across his first two full seasons at Anfield, he has established himself as an important player in the squad.
+Liverpool signed World-Cup-winner Alexis Mac Allister from Brighton ahead of the 2023/24 campaign, and during his first two terms on Merseyside, he established himself as a key member of the XI under both Jurgen Klopp and Arne Slot.

-For all the key information on the Alexis Mac Allister chant, including the lyrics and tune, we have you covered below.
+Read on as Football Ground Guide covers all the key information on the Alexis Mac Allister chant, including the lyrics, tune and origin.

 Alexis Mac Allister chant lyrics and tune